 Peer-Reviewed Publications

 Cowburn, Mike and Marius Sältzer.
-Forthcoming.
+2024.
 “Partisan Communication in Two-Stage Elections: The Effect of Primaries on Intra-Campaign Positional Shifts in Congressional Elections”.
 Political Science Research & Methods.
+First View.
+1-20.

 Cowburn, Mike and Rebecca Kerr.
 2023.
 “Inclusivity and Decentralisation of Candidate Selectorates: Factional Consequences for Centre-Left Parties in England, Germany, and the United States”.
 Political Research Quarterly.
 72(1): 292-307.